Capital One Gift the Code Hackathon

 During the Hackathon Period, all Pods are invited to create and demonstrate a solution to your Charity Challenge (a "Submission").
 Pods may work on their Submissions at any time throughout the Hackathon Period, but must submit them prior to the end of the Hackathon Period.
 Submissions are subject to additional requirements, set out under the section titled "SUBMISSION REQUIREMENTS" below.

-All Pods will be required to provide their own computer(s) and any other hardware required to develop and submit their Submission.
-The Organizers may provide access to software, APIs, databases, or other tools to assist you in developing your Submission; however, the Organizers aren’t obligated to provide you with any hardware or software support.
+All Participants will be required to provide their own computer(s) and any other hardware required to develop and submit their Submission.
+The Organizers may provide access to software, APIs, databases, or other tools to assist you in developing your Submission; however, the Organizers aren't obligated to provide you with any hardware or software support.
 You will be provided with food and drink over the course of the Hackathon, but are otherwise responsible for any and all costs or expenses you incur in participating in the Hackathon.
 If you have any allergies or dietary restrictions, it is your responsibility to inform the Hackathon staff.
 If you have a disability and require accommodation, you must notify the Hackathon staff so that a reasonable accommodation may be made.

 BY PARTICIPATING IN THE HACKATHON AND SUBMITTING A SUBMISSION, EACH PARTICIPANT AGREES THAT THEIR SUBMISSION (AND EACH INDIVIDUAL COMPONENT THEREOF) COMPLIES WITH ALL REQUIREMENTS PROVIDED IN THESE RULES.
 NEITHER THE ORGANIZERS NOR THE CHARITIES WILL BEAR ANY LIABILITY FOR ANY DAMAGES OR LOSSES ARISING FROM THE ACCESS OR USE OF ANY SUBMISSION BY THE ORGANIZERS OR CHARITIES (OR ANY OTHER ENTITY).
 EACH PARTICIPANT AGREES TO HOLD EACH OF THE ORGANIZERS AND THE CHARITIES HARMLESS IN THE EVENT THEIR SUBMISSION DOES NOT COMPLY WITH ANY OF THESE REQUIREMENTS.